Two of Africa's Covid experts are leaving the continent. Is this a brain drain or gain for Africa? - KTVZ

 Some experts assert that this coincidental turn of events underscores the health sector brain drain from Africa.

-“That’s brain drain,” said Uyilawa Okhuaihesuyi, a former president of the Nigerian Association of Resident Doctors.
+“That’s brain drain,” said Dr. Uyilawa Okhuaihesuyi, a former president of the Nigerian Association of Resident Doctors.

 “They (Nkengasong and Ihekweazu) have seen better offers and they feel it’s better to leave for greener pastures to further their careers,” Okhuaihesuyi told CNN.
 “Now is not the best time to leave,” he added.